RiiConnect24/Wii-Guide/_pages/en_US/bluebomb.md

 1. Turn on your console and **do not** connect any Wiimotes.
 1. Press the Sync button repeatedly until the terminal shows `got connection handle`

-Make sure that the console is close to the computer running the exploit, Ideally it should be less than 3 feet.
+Make sure that the console is close to the computer running the exploit, ideally it should be less than 3 feet.
 {: .notice--info}

 The console should now boot to the HackMii installer.
 You can now shutdown your Linux computer if you are not planning to use it later.